vitejs/vite/docs/guide/api-hmr.md

 The following HMR events are dispatched by Vite automatically:

 - `'vite:beforeUpdate'` when an update is about to be applied (e.g. a module will be replaced)
+- `'vite:afterUpdate'` when an update has just been applied (e.g. a module has been replaced)
 - `'vite:beforeFullReload'` when a full reload is about to occur
 - `'vite:beforePrune'` when modules that are no longer needed are about to be pruned
 - `'vite:error'` when an error occurs (e.g. syntax error)